International Applicants: How to Apply

 Fee waivers are not available for graduate applicants at this time.

-International School Work and Degrees: GAPE requires that all international applicants provide a WES (World Education Services) ICAP, course-by-course evaluation for any educational work taken outside of the U.S. & Canada.
+International School Work and Degrees: GAPE requires that all international applicants provide a WES (World Education Services) evaluation for any educational work taken outside of the U.S. & Canada.
 Mark sheets/transcripts/degree certificates must be sent directly to WES for evaluation.
 SJSU must receive the academic record and the evaluation directly from WES.
 A complete WES evaluation is required.
 GAPE will also review applications of those in their final year of study.
 For these applicants, the WES Evaluation must contain a minimum of 7 semesters of graded work.

 - After you submit your documents to WES, please DO NOT send a copy of your documents to our office as we will receive the completed evaluation directly from WES.
 Documents sent directly to SJSU will not be accommodated.